renovatebot/renovate/docs/development/branches-commits.md

 ## Updating branches

 If files in an already-existing branch need updating (e.g. an even newer version has been released), then we still aim to have just one commit.
-We achieve this in different ways per-platform.
+We achieve this by force pushing with `git` to the existing branch.

-#### GitHub

-For GitHub, we use the low-level `git`-based API to manually make the commits and essentially "force push" to the existing branch without closing it.
-It's important to do this way because if you close a branch with a PR attached then the PR will be automatically closed by GitHub.

-#### GitLab

-In GitLab, Merge Requests are not automatically closed if you delete the associated branch, so that gives us more flexibility.
-Therefore the way we update a branch is simply to delete it and then create the branch + commits again, and GitLab immediately reassociates the new (single) commit with the existing PR.

-#### Azure DevOps

-Azure DevOps is implemented similarly to GitLab.